zkrami/notification-system-akka/README.md

 the state of the user actor (`IdentifierActor`) holds the notifications that have been sent to this user, and whether they have been delivered to the user.
 The first entry point of the system is an actor called `System`.
 A query that requires information from multiple actors is delegated to another actor.
 A client implementation is provided with this project to show the functionalities of the system.
+You can check the documentation of the api in the `openapi.yaml`.

 ## Actors Architecture